Orange-OpenSource/remote-key-server/README.md

 > Centralized key server for management and distribution of TLS certificates and private keys to edge servers

 ## What is the Remote Key Server
 The Remote Key Server is a solution to store TLS certificates and private keys and give secure access to this secrets to remote nodes.
 The main use case is enabling distributed servers to serve HTTPS traffic while securing the TLS keys storage and delivery.

 Here are a few selling points
 - Change from a push model where private keys are provisionned on nodes to a pull model where nodes ask for the private key only when they need it
 - By allowing nodes to request private keys on demand, they don't need to store it on disk and can keep it in memory
 - Ease certificates updates by only having to update the certificate on the RKS.
-This is especially useful in the context of short lived certificates (Mostly let's encrypt for the moment but other proposals are on the way)
+This is especially useful in the context of short lived certificates

 The **RKS** is an API wrapper around Hashicorp Vault.
-It restricts and simplifies Vault to model interactions between nodes who need access to secret TLS keys and Vault which stores it.
+It restricts and simplifies Vault to model interactions between servers who need access to secret TLS keys and Vault which stores them.

 Vault being a big toolbox with a lot of functionalities, we decided to implement an API on top of it with higher level functionalities.
 That way we can simplify it's usage while hiding Vault intricacies like backend setup, token generation, policies.

 The API revolves around *Nodes* which need access to certain certificates/keys and *Group* of Nodes which represent logical grouping of nodes with same access to secrets